Rakesh Sharma (cricketer)

 Rakesh Sharma (born 24 January 1972 in Moradabad) is an Indian-born cricketer who played for the Oman national cricket team.
 He is a right-handed batsman and a right-arm medium-fast bowler.

+Career

-He has made several appearances as a batsman in the 2005 ICC Trophy.
+Sharma has made several appearances as a batsman in the 2005 ICC Trophy including his List A debut during the game against Canada on 4 July 2005.
+During the 2005 ICC Trophy, he also played against the Netherlands on 2 July and Papua New Guinea on 5 July.

+In 2013, Sharma coached the Oman U-19 team to a second place at the ACC U-19 Challenge Cup in Thailand.